astropy/astropy/docs/table/construct_table.rst

 There is a slightly subtle issue that is important to understand in the way that |Table| objects are created.
 Any data input that looks like a Python list (including a tuple) is considered to be a list of columns.
-In contrast a NumPy array input is interpreted as a list of rows.
+In contrast a `numpy` array input is interpreted as a list of rows.

   >>> arr = [[1, 2, 3],